 Have you ever taken a continuing education course and wondered... now what?
 Learning different or new assessment/treatment techniques and seeing the benefits of them during a weekend course can be simply life-changing to some.
 But let's face it, your partner over the weekend isn't normally like the patients you are going to be seeing on … Continue reading So you’ve just taken a con-ed course… now what?

 Our latest interview is with Professor Laurie Hartman.
 Laurie is Associate Professor of Osteopathic Technique at the British School of Osteopathy, and has been teaching osteopathic and manipulative technique and manual therapy since 1964.
 He has taught and lectured in 17 different countries with osteopaths, physiotherapists, medical manipulative groups and chiropractors.
-Laurie has also authored the … Continue reading Interview with Professor Laurie Hartman DO, PhD
+Laurie has also … Continue reading Professor Laurie Hartman DO, PhD

 In a previous post (Back to the basics…) I mentioned how important our knowledge of anatomy is when considering characteristics of what makes someone a "master" clinician.
 This time, I want to mention a another characteristic of what makes someone a "master" of manual therapy (especially mobilization/manipulation of joints)... and that is the understanding and application … Continue reading Back to the basics… again

 A great short video from Tim Flynn about the opioid epidemic.
 Please watch and comment with your thoughts below!